metal3d/bashsimplecurses/docs/index.md

 # Other cool ideas #

 With `img2txt` from the libcaca library, you can do something like this:

-*Once again, the screenshot provided before this commit just gives a 404.*

 Cool, isn't it?